giantswarm/docs/src/content/getting-started/persistent-volumes/azure/index.md

 ## Deleting Persistent Volumes

 By default the Reclaim Policy of Persistent Volumes in your cluster is set to `Delete`.
 Thus, deleting the `PersistentVolume` resource will also delete the respective Azure Disk or Azure File Share.
-Similarly, by default if you delete a `PersistenVolumeClaim` resource the respective Persistent Volume and Azure resource will get deleted.
+Similarly, by default if you delete a `PersistentVolumeClaim` resource the respective Persistent Volume and Azure resource will get deleted.

-Note that deleting an application that is using Persistent Volumes might not automatically also delete its storage, so in most cases you will have to manually delete the `PersistenVolumeClaim` resources to clean up.
+Note that deleting an application that is using Persistent Volumes might not automatically also delete its storage, so in most cases you will have to manually delete the `PersistentVolumeClaim` resources to clean up.

 ## Further reading